ShrikeGames/commander_gpt/README.md

   - https://id.twitch.tv/oauth2/authorize?response_type=token&client_id=YOUR_CLIENT_ID&redirect_uri=http://localhost:4343/oauth/callback&scope=chat:read
   - Note: The callback url also must match what you defined for your Application on dev.twitch.tv
   - Note: Based on the "scope" it only allows the bot to read messages and not send them, moderate, or do other interactions with twitch chat.
+  - The URL it redirects you to will contain the token as a parameter, you can copy it from there.

 ## Azure
 - Create an account and login to https://portal.azure.com